linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

   ![Terraform Init](/docs/assets/terraform/terraform-init.jpg)

-3. If any error is encountered you can run again the command in debug mode:
+3. If an error is encountered you can run the command again in debug mode:

         TF_LOG=debug terraform init

-That's it, the successful `init` output indicates you are ready to create your Linode servers!
+That's it, the successful `init` output indicates that you are ready to create your Linodes.

-#  Testing and deploying your Linode infrastructure
+##  Test and Deploy the Linode Infrastructure

-This section will present three Terraform examples, ranging from a single server Linode to a multi-server and multi-location infrastructure.
+This section will present three Terraform examples, ranging from a single Linode to a multi-server and multi-location infrastructure.

-## Single Server Basic Linode
+### Single Server Basic Linode

 1. Check your Terraform plan: